juju/docs/src/en/charms-storage.md

 #### Placement

-If the storage provider supports dynamically adding storage to a machine, then a service/unit deployed with storage may be placed on an existing machine.
+If the storage provider supports dynamically adding storage to a machine, then an application/unit deployed with storage may be placed on an existing machine.
 Not all providers support dynamic storage; for example, MAAS provides an interface to physical hardware.

 ### Provider support